nickyiliwang0000/h/style-guide.md

 ## Conventions

-* Include the filename in the code snippet for code alongs
+* Include the filename in the code snippet for code-alongs
  ```html
   <!-- index.html -->
     <section>